THE NEW TESTAMENT PRINCIPLES OF PRAYER (Part 1)

 13 And whatever you ask in My name, that I will do, that the Father may be glorified in the Son.

-Prayer becomes a futile exercise that ends in failure and frustration if it is not directed to God the Father in the name of God the Son, Jesus Christ, and through the guidance of God the Holy Spirit.
+Prayer becomes a futile exercise resulting in failure and frustration if it is not directed to God the Father in the name of God the Son, Jesus Christ, and through the guidance of God the Holy Spirit.